Battle of Humin-Bolimów: Outcome

 The Supreme Commander of All German Forces in the East considers the task of the 9th Army completed, while defining the goal of the battle as pinning down the Russian troops before the decisive offensive in East Prussia.
 The German troops managed to move forward an insignificant distance, gain a foothold in key strongholds, and chain significant Russian forces to themselves.
 Over 7,000 prisoners were taken.
-Arrived February 7th to the front, Emperor Wilhelm II congratulated the troops on their victory and handed out awards.
+Arrived February 7 to the front, Emperor Wilhelm II congratulated the troops on their victory and handed out awards.

 But the disappointment of the military leaders was also great.
 “The attacks of the 9th Army east of Rawka brought excellent tactical success, but there was no breakthrough, however, achieved.
 For the first time used chemical projectiles did not lead to the expected effect.
-Captured Russians complained of lacrimation, headache, but were not put out of action” the commander of the 1st reserve corps, Lieutenant General C. von Morgen, was stated.
+Captured Russians complained of lacrimation, headache, but were not put out of action” the commander of the I Reserve Corps, Lieutenant General C. von Morgen, was stated.

 The fighting, without the previous activity and bitterness, continued along the entire front from the mouth of the Bzura to Pilica until the end of February.
-The German troops failed to break through the Russian positions, but it became clear that the loss of key defense points forces the Russian command to make great efforts to return them, regardless of victims.
+The German troops failed to break through the Russian positions.